 This outstanding melodramatic, revenge-themed show topped the 50% ratings mark, an extreme rarity in K-drama history, along with shows like First Love (1997) with Bae Yong Joon and Choi Ji Woo, and the political thriller Sandglass (1995), two shows that went even higher than the 50% mark.
 The few baking scenes were interesting in the drama but did not overwhelm the main themes of family intrigues and revenge vs. forgiveness; they served as a function to train the poorly educated male lead character, Tak Goo (Yoon Shi Yoon from Me Too Flower and Flower Boy Next Door), in a respectable trade so he could learn an employment skill, helping him to mature in multiple ways, make friends instead of enemies, and to help lead him to the man who had kidnapped his mother from him when he was a child.

-The Stars Yoon Shi Yoon & Joo Won Sing
+Yoon Shi Yoon & Joo Won Sing Songs

 On December 20, 2010, the series received presidential honors in a ceremony that thanked cultural content producers for their achievement.
 No other Korean drama ever made has received such a presidential award.
 Its theme of poor underdog vs. rich and snobby high society power brokers was extremely popular and "Baker King Kim Tak Goo" was the most frequently searched keyword title in 2010 through Naver Search Engine, the top Korean search engine.